 Picture 2: Happy girls celebrating Beatrice´s win.
 Photo: Göran Söderqvist

-Swedens most successful golfer of all times, Annika Sörenstam, will be hosting, following and conducting the fifth ANNIKA Invitational Europe on site.
+Swedens most successful golfer of all times, Annika Sörenstam, will be hosting, following and conducting the sixth ANNIKA Invitational Europe on site.

 Annika Sörenstam is a winner of 72 official LPGA tournaments including ten majors, and has represented Europe in the Solheim Cup on eight occasions between 1994–2007.